holochain/bootstrap/README.md

 attempt to join, which has benefits beyond eclipse protection.

 Paranoid agents can implement their own randomness using `get` and `list`.

+## Validation

+Validation rules are well defined for signed agent info and all other binary data is fixed sized.

+### SignedAgentInfo validation

+Validation is a 'chained' operation in that each step of the validation will be attempting to verify some aspect of the data.
+Any step that fails MUST abort the entire validation chain as a failure to validate the data.
+That is to say, any corrupt or bad data MUST immediately stop validations and return an error.
+The error SHOULD be descriptive to aid logging and debugging.

+0. The raw `SignedAgentInfo` on the wire will be a messagepacked object with keys `signature`, `agent`, and `agent_info` and binary array values.
+1. Attempt to decode the messagepack data into the object.
+2. Check that the `signature` is 64 bytes long, as per `Ed25519` signatures.
+3. Check that the `agent` pubkey is 32 bytes long, as per `Ed25519` public keys.
+4. Use `libsodium` to verify the `agent_info` bytes using the `signature` and `agent` pubkey, as per `Ed25519`.
+5. IF the signature is valid, attempt to deserialize the `agent_info` bytes using messagepack to an `AgentInfo` object (see above).
+6. Check the `space` is 32 bytes long, as per base HoloHash bytes.
+7. Check the `agent` is 32 bytes long, as per `Ed25519` public keys.
+8. Check the `agent` bytes are equal to the `agent` bytes used to verify the signature above.
+9. Check the `urls` is an array of utf8 strings.
+10. Check the `signed_at_ms` is a positive number.
+11. Check the `signed_at_ms` is in the past relative to the bootstrap service's local time, interpreted as a unix timestamp in milliseconds.